NickAnderegg/static-conversations-demo/content/post/issue-based-comments.md

 }
 ```

-These fields aren't critical, but they add some polish to our comments section.
-The `name` and `bio` fields let us show who is commenting, while the `created_at` and `updated_at` fields are useful if we want to implement some rudimentary filtering, such as filtering out comments from brand new accounts.
+These additional fields aren't critical, but they add some polish to the comments section.
+The `name` and `bio` fields tell readers about the commenter, while the `created_at` field could be used to filter out comments from new accounts.

 ### Building the CLI Tool

-Modern Python tools like [Poetry](https://python-poetry.org/) make it much easier to build and run a CLI than it has been in the past.
-Once we define our dependencies in the `pyproject.toml` file, [just two lines](https://github.com/NickAnderegg/static-conversations/blob/88dfb2441c03d8f9ee2f6ef338bb237a81a9e603/pyproject.toml#L26) allow us to specify how the library should be run when called from the command line:
+Using [Poetry](https://python-poetry.org/) for package management, we can define our dependencies in the `pyproject.toml` file, and in [just two lines](https://github.com/NickAnderegg/static-conversations/blob/a6aba5cb742dfa05dbce93ed629d642e92e16416/pyproject.toml#L26), specify how the library should be run when called from the command line:

 ```toml
 . . .